Nearby cycles and semipositivity in positive characteristic: Local freeness

+We prove the required assertion by induction on the dimension $n$ of $X$.
+Let us assume that $n=2$.
+Then equivalence of (1) and (2) is obvious since every reflexive sheaf on a smooth surface is locally free.
+The fact that (2) implies (3) is also obvious as equality in (3) for $m=1$ is trivial and for $m=2$ it is equivalent to $\Delta (E)=0$.
+The fact that (3) implies (1) follows from Lemma \ref{codim-3}.

-Now let us assume that $n\ge 3$ and the theorem holds for varieties of dimension less than $n$.
-As in proof of \cite[Theorem 11]{La2} replacing $H$ by its multiple we can assume that $H$ is very ample, $T_X(-\log \, D)\otimes \cO_X(m_0H)$ is globally generated and any smooth divisor $Y\in |mH|$ for $m\ge 1$ is liftable to $W_2(k)$.
-We can also assume that $D_Y=D\cap Y$ is a normal crossing divisor and the pair $(Y, D_Y)$ is liftable to $W_2(k)$.
-Then we have the following lemma:
+Now let us assume that $n\ge 3$ and equivalence of conditions (1), (2) and (3) holds for varieties of dimension less than $n$.
+Replacing $H$ by its multiple we can assume $T_X(-\log \, D)\otimes \cO_X(d_0H)$ is globally generated and by Lemma \ref{lifting} we can also assume that a general divisor $Y\in |H|$ the pair $(Y, D_Y=D\cap Y)$ is log smooth and liftable to $W_2(k)$.